Egida/Abyss/README.md

 # Abyss
 UDP Flood made with python3 with function monitor traffic , time , and result after test for stress test network

-# THIS SCRIPT MADE FOR TEST / EDUCATION DO NOT ATTACK ANY SERVER WITH OWNER / IDC PERM
+# THIS SCRIPT MADE FOR TEST / EDUCATION DO NOT ATTACK ANY SERVER WITHOUT OWNER / IDC PERM

 # HOW TO USE
 python3 normal-udp.py or python3 spoof-udp.py